mikkelsjolin/cordova-digits/README.md

 ## Characteristics
 Support login and logout for native Digits SDK, with options for customization:
-- accentColor
+- accentColor (only for iOs, in android you need to update manually a theme file)
-- backgroundColor
+- backgroundColor (only for iOs, in android you need to update manually a theme file)
 - phoneNumer (pre-populate)
-- title: Custom title in the top navbar
+- title: Custom title in the top navbar (only for iOs)
 - accountFields: used if you want to get only the phone number or also email for example

 ## Installation